openbmc/docs/security/obmc-security-response-team-guidelines.md

 ## Team composition and email maintenance

-The security response team is controlled by the OpenBMC Technical Steering Committee.
-Membership is restricted to a core group, with selection based upon their community role(s), experience, and expertise responding to security incidents.
+The security response team (SRT) is controlled by the OpenBMC Technical Steering Committee, including membership on the team.
+General considerations for SRT membership:
+- Although individuals join the SRT, it is really organizations which join as represented by their SRT members.
+The SRT members are expected to:
+   - Participate in their organization's SRT.
+   - Designate backup OpenBMC SRT members.
+   - Share OpenBMC security vulnerability information within their organization with the same care as stated in this document.
+- Membership is intended for organizations which have a vested interest in OpenBMC security response.
+Here are some examples to consider:
+   - Organizations which have products or services built on OpenBMC which are publicly available and disclose security bugs to their users.
+This includes systems directly built on OpenBMC, and larger systems such as data centers.
+   - Organizations which focus on BMC security research or security response.
+- Evaluation of an organization may be based on its members' OpenBMC community roles, technical skills, and expertise responding to security incidents.
+- Membership should not be granted without compelling reason.
+The intention is to avoid premature disclosure of security vulnerabilities by limiting membership to those with vested interest.

 The security response team uses the `openbmc-security at lists.ozlabs.org` private email list as a channel for confidential